Mission Statement:

 great-grandson of three of North Carolina’s greatest Revolutionary

-leaders, General Hugh Waddell, Chief Justice of the US Supreme
+leaders, General Hugh Waddell, Justice of the US Supreme

 Court Alfred Moore, Colonel J.P.
 Williams, and General Francis Nash.
 The latter was killed at Germantown, Pennsylvania on October 4, 1777 and the city of Nashville, Tennessee is named for him.
 Waddell’s